Red Bull RB6

-Vettel, who (since joining Scuderia Toro Rosso) makes it a habit to give his racing cars names, named his RB6 "Luscious Liz".
+Vettel, who (since joining Scuderia Toro Rosso) had made it a habit to give his racing cars names, named his RB6 "Luscious Liz".
 However, after unspecified minor damage was found on this chassis after the Monaco Grand Prix, the team gave Vettel a new chassis, which he then named "Randy Mandy."

+Known as RB6-03, Webber revealed in 2019 to V8 Sleuth in Australia that he had acquired "Luscious Liz" as part of his contract.
+He revealed the car won the Malaysian Grand Prix with Vettel, and he himself had won the British and Hungarian Grands Prix with the car.
+It was additionally responsible for the Belgian Grand Prix pole position.

 The car claimed the first of four consecutive World Constructors' Championships for Red Bull Racing, and in the hands of Sebastian Vettel, took the first World Drivers' Championship of his career at the last round of the season.
 In qualifying, the RB6 was a consistent pace setter, setting the fastest time in 15 out of the 19 rounds.
 Red Bull's chief technical officer Adrian Newey later went on to claim that the car was "probably the car with the most downforce in the history of F1".

 In 2014, before his final race with Red Bull, Vettel stated that the RB6 was his favourite Formula One car to drive in his career to date.